Coursera Website Redesign

 3.)
 Note Reviewing Experience

-During the usability test, the user was presented with the Coursera website on a laptop and was asked a series of usability questions.
+I then proceeded to conduct the usability test, where the user was presented with the Coursera website on a laptop, and was given tasks and follow-up questions for each task.

 The user was also tasked with incorporating the “Think Aloud” method, in order to collect more qualitative data.